-Equity instruments issued by the Establishment are recorded at the value of proceeds received from the proprietor towards capital of the Establishment.
+Equity instruments issued by the Establishment are recorded at the value of proceeds received/receivable towards interest in share capital of the Establishment.

 i) Fair value measurement

 The Establishment measures financial instruments, such as financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income.
 The Establishment also discloses the fair value of financial instruments measured at amortised cost.